Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Functional foods like Mushrooms, Roots, and Herbs

-These foods are inherently some of the most nutrient dense, each providing unique health benefits that most of us are currently missing out on.
+These foods are inherently some of the most nutrient dense, each providing unique health benefits that most of us currently miss out on.

 Electrolytes

-Electrolytes are specific minerals that carry an electric charge and play crucial roles in various bodily functions.
+Electrolytes are specific minerals that carry an electric charge.

 Such minerals, like calcium, chloride, magnesium, potassium, and sodium are essential for hundreds of processes in the body, including cellular hydration, muscle contraction and relaxation, nerve function, transporting nutrients, and regulating blood pressure and pH levels.

-As humans, we used to eat fresh mineral-rich foods and drink water from natural springs and streams with a high trace mineral content.
+Our ancestors used to eat fresh mineral-rich foods and drink water from natural springs and streams high in trace minerals.

-Today, most drinking water goes through treatment plants where minerals are filtered out.
-And our foods contain less of all nutrients, including electrolytes.
+Today, most of our drinking water goes through treatment plants where minerals are filtered out.
+And again, our foods contain less of all nutrients, including electrolytes.

 As a result, electrolytes are currently among the most underconsumed nutrients today.